OreoBoat/suminyak/README.md

 ======================================================================
 # Installation Procedure
-### Do this first before continue according to your operating system platform
+## Do this first before continuing according to your operating system platform
 1. Go to this link `https://github.com/OreoBoat/suminyak`
 2. Click **[Download ZIP]**